-If one of the veterinarians at Cupola Animal Hospitals discovers that your cat has a short-term illness or an ongoing chronic health issue, your kitty may need prescription medication and it will be your job to give it to them.
-Giving medication to a cat can be challenging when he doesn’t want to cooperate.
-At Cupola Animal Hospitals, we are here to explain how you can give your cat his medication successfully, without stressing out your feline friend or yourself.
+If one of the veterinarians at Berry Farms or Concord Road Animal Hospitals discovers that your cat has a short-term illness or an ongoing chronic health issue, your kitty may need prescription medication, and it will be your job to give it to him or her.
+Administering medication can be challenging when your cat doesn’t want to cooperate.
+At Cupola Animal Hospitals, we are here to explain how you can give your cat medication successfully without stressing out your feline friend or yourself.

 What To Know About Giving Your Cat Medicine

 If you have ever attempted to give your cat medication, you know it can be quite a challenge for both of you.
 We’re here to give you some tips to get the job done right, the first time, and still be buddies with your cat.
 Some cats may run and hide while others may be curious.
 The following tips may help:

 Tips On Giving your Cat Medication – Pills, Liquid, or Transdermal Gel